Codecademy/docs/content/sql/concepts/aggregate-functions/terms/max/max.md

 ---
-Title: "MAX()"
+Title: 'MAX()'
-Description: "Returns the largest value in a column."
+Description: 'Returns the largest value in a column.'
 Subjects:
-  - "Data Science"
+  - 'Data Science'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "SQLite"
+  - 'SQLite'
-  - "PostgreSQL"
+  - 'PostgreSQL'
-  - "MySQL"
+  - 'MySQL'
-  - "Functions"
+  - 'Functions'
 CatalogContent:
-  - "learn-sql"
+  - 'learn-sql'
-  - "paths/analyze-data-with-sql"
+  - 'paths/analyze-data-with-sql'
 ---

 The `MAX()` aggregate function takes the name of a column as an argument and returns the largest value in a column.